 |Morningstar Overall Rating||****|

-Lipper ratings for Expense reflect the Fund’s expense minimization relative to peers with similar load structures as of 03/31/17.
+Lipper ratings for Expense reflect the Fund’s expense minimization relative to peers with similar load structures as of 09/30/17.
 The Lipper ratings are subject to change every month and are based on an equal-weighted average of percentile ranks for the Expense metrics over three-, five-, 10-year and overall periods.
 The highest 20% of funds in each peer group are named Lipper Leader or a score of 5, the next 20% receive a score of 4, the middle 20% are scored 3, the next 20% are scored 2 and the lowest 20% are scored 1.
-Homestead International Equity Fund, in Lipper’s International Multi-Cap Core classification, received a rating of 5 for the 10-year period (number of funds rated in parentheses).
-Expense: (59 funds).
-The Homestead International Equity Fund received a rating of 4 for the three, five-, and Overall (number of funds rated in parentheses).
-Expense: Three Year (96 funds), Five Year (86 funds), and Overall (96 funds).
+Homestead International Equity Fund, in Lipper’s International Multi-Cap Core classification, received a rating of 5 for the three-, five-, 10-year and Overall periods (number of funds rated in parentheses).
+Expense: Three Year (120 funds), Five Year (114 funds), Ten Year (85 funds) and Overall (120 funds).
 Lipper ratings are not intended to predict future results, and Lipper does not guarantee the accuracy of this information.
 More information is available at lipperleaders.com.

 Equity funds, in general, are subject to style risk, the chance that returns on stocks within the style category in which the fund invests will trail returns of stocks representing other styles or the market overall.
 International investing involves special risks such as currency fluctuation and political instability.
 Harding Loevner LP is not affiliated with Homestead Funds, RE Advisers Corporation, RE Investment Corporation or NRECA.